DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Credit score

-Explanation: Traditional financial institutions offer loans based on an individual's credit score, income level, and repayment capacity.
+Explanation: Traditional Financial institutions offer loans based on an individual's credit score, income level, and repayment capacity.
 The primary condition for personal loans from these lenders is to maintain a high credit score.

 Sub Topics: lending-borrowing-tradFi